yangong17/ComplyProPrintManager/README.md

 ### Overview
 The ComplyPro Label Printing Manager is a Python-based tool designed to extend the capabilities of the Certags ComplyPro Label Designer program.
 It enables users to queue up and print multiple label files in a single operation, streamlining the printing process and eliminating the need to manually print label files individually.

-In typical manufacturing workflows, operators may need to print labels for dozens or even hundreds of unique parts—such as hoses, cables, or assemblies - where each file must be opened and printed individually.
-For a project with 200 labels, this results in approximately 50 minutes of manual processing (based on recorded benchmarks).
-This tool reduces that task to a quick setup, allowing printing to run unattended—freeing up operator time and reducing errors.

 ### Key Use Case in Manufacturing
 - Ideal for labeling operations involving many different part numbers
 - Reduces operator burden and the risk of label mix-ups during high-volume print runs